 For more information visit https://www.bhutanacorn.com/climate-and-weather-in-bhutan/.

 There are only two airlines operating in and out of Bhutan and so securing air tickets can be difficult especially during the months of high season.
-We recommend you to book your flight tickets at least 2 – 3 months in advance especially if you plan to visit during the high season.
-To ease your burden and take the stress out of trip planning we can take care of your air ticket bookings at no extra charge for the incoming and outgoing flights from Bhutan.
+We recommend you to book your flight several months in advance especially if you plan to visit during the high season.
+To ease your burden and take the stress out of trip planning we can take care of your flight bookings at no extra charge.
 You just have to take care of the connecting flights.

 All tourists are expected to dress modestly (long pants and sleeved tops) and be respectful especially while visiting monasteries or other religious institutions, Dzongs and government offices.
 As a show of respect, be kind to remove your hats or caps when you see the national flag hoisted and also when you visit the above places.